joyjding/spot/README.md

 Hello there!
 So nice to meet you.

 Spot is an English syntax programming language that seeks to expose and teach a beginner programmer the logic foundations of programming without the overhead of learning what different symbols mean.
-Spot's machinery (parser/interpreter/compiler) is built on Python.
-Most of Spot compiles to x86 assembly.
+Spot's machinery (parser/interpreter/compiler) is built on Python, and compiles to x86 assembly.

+Choose your own Spot adventure:

+I'd like to learn some Spot syntax! <https://github.com/joyjding/spot#syntax-talking-to-your-computer-in-spot>

+Show me the code gears! <>

 So without further ado, let's get started!